andreasabel/inCode/entry/lenses-products-prisms-sums.md

 If you think of a prism as just "a lens that might fail" (as it's often taught), you might think yes.
 If you think of a prism as just "a constructor and deconstructor", you might also think yes, since you can construct an `[a]` with only a single `a`.
-You can definitely "implement" this prism using our "too big" representation, in terms of `preview` and `review`.
+You can definitely "implement" this prism incorrectly using our "too big" representation, in terms of `preview` and `review`, and it will still typecheck.
 Both of these viewpoints of prisms will fail you and lead you astray.

 However, if you think of it as witnessing a sum, you might see that this prism isn't possible.
 There is no possible type `q` where `[a]` is a sum of `a` and